Private, In-Home Tutoring in Ada Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Ada Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ada Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Forest Hills School District has a reputation for offering quality education while maintaining small student to teacher rations, allowing students to stay focused and teachers to connect.
 Established in 1956, the Forest Hills District is considered among the largest in Michigan State, offering alternative education programs for high school students, media centers for K-12 students, and fee-based immersion programs for preschoolers.
 Forest Hills boasts a high success rate with 95 percent of graduates pursuing advanced studies.